 Exposure: Partial Sun.

 How to Identify White Snakeroot (Ageratina altissima)

-White snakeroot leaves are opposite, smooth, and lance-shaped.
-They are typically about 3-6 inches long and 1-2 inches wide and have a serrated margin.
+White snakeroot leaves grow in opposite arrangements, are lance-shaped to inversely egg-shaped, and have serrated margins.
+They are typically about 3-6 inches long and 1-2 inches wide.

 White snakeroot flowers are small and white.
 They grow in clusters at the end of the stems.